Dissecting Automated Functional Testing — How to Learn Automated Testing in 2023?

 Moreover, it comes with a video reporting capability.
 That way, users can rewatch the whole test without actually running it.
 This certainly saves users time and resources.

-Here’s yet another open-source automated testing framework.
+Here’s yet another open-source automated Functional testing framework.
 It’s primarily developed with Java and Swing.
 While Marathon is better suited for smaller applications, it has another version (MarathonITE) to work on larger and more complex programs.
 The environment is well integrated and makes test automation straightforward, even for beginners.

 Another efficient tool for tasks like continuous testing would be Sauce Labs.
 What makes it unique is its cloud-based testing design, which gives you an edge for frequent tests.